YugabyteDB-Samples/openai-pgvector-lodging-service/README.md

-# Lodging Recommendation Service With OpenAI, PostgreSQL and YugabyteDB
+# Lodging Recommendation Service With OpenAI and PostgreSQL pgvector extension

-This is a sample Node.JS and React application that demonstrates how to build AI-powered apps using OpenAI, PostgreSQL, and YugabyteDB.
+This is a sample Node.JS and React application that demonstrates how to build AI-powered apps using the OpenAI API and PostgreSQL pgvector extension.

 The app provides recommendations for various lodging options for travelers heading to San Francisco.
 It operates in two distinct modes: